Hotel Transylvania 2

-Hotel Transylvania 2 is a 2015 American computer-animated monster comedy film directed by Genndy Tartakovsky, written by Robert Smigel and Adam Sandler, and it is the second installment in the Hotel Transylvania franchise and the sequel to Hotel Transylvania (2012).
-Produced by Sony Pictures Animation, it was animated by Sony Pictures Imageworks, with additional funding provided by LStar Capital.
+Hotel Transylvania 2 is a 2015 American animated monster comedy film directed by Genndy Tartakovsky and written by Robert Smigel and Adam Sandler.
+Produced by Columbia Pictures and Sony Pictures Animation, it is the second installment in the Hotel Transylvania franchise and the sequel to Hotel Transylvania (2012).
+Sandler, Andy Samberg, Selena Gomez, Kevin James, David Spade, Steve Buscemi, Molly Shannon and Fran Drescher reprise their roles from the first film, with Keegan-Michael Key and Mel Brooks joining the cast.

-Hotel Transylvania 2 takes place several years after the events of the first film.
+The film takes place several years after the events of the first film.
 Mavis and Johnny have a young son named Dennis, whose lack of any vampire abilities worries both Mavis and his maternal grandfather Dracula for differing reasons.
-When Mavis and Johnny travel to Johnny's hometown in California, Drac calls his friends to help him make Dennis a vampire, much to Mavis's dismay.
+When Mavis and Johnny travel to Johnny's hometown in Santa Cruz, California, Drac calls his friends to help him make Dennis a vampire, much to Mavis's dismay.

-Original voices from the first film — Sandler, Andy Samberg, Selena Gomez, Kevin James, David Spade, Steve Buscemi, Molly Shannon, Fran Drescher, Rob Riggle, Sadie Sandler, Jonny Solomon, Luenell, Chris Parnell and Jon Lovitz — returned for the sequel, with Keegan-Michael Key replacing CeeLo Green as Murray.
-New additions to the cast include Asher Blinkoff, Nick Offerman, Megan Mullally, Dana Carvey and Mel Brooks.
-The film was released on September 25, 2015, by Sony Pictures Releasing under the Columbia Pictures label.
-Unlike its predecessor, Hotel Transylvania 2 received mixed reviews from critics, though it was deemed inferior to the original film.
-Hotel Transylvania 2 grossed over $474 million worldwide on an $80 million budget.
-A sequel, Hotel Transylvania 3: Summer Vacation, was released in July 2018.
+Hotel Transylvania 2 was released theatrically on September 25, 2015, by Sony Pictures Releasing.
+The film received mixed reviews and grossed $474 million worldwide on an $80 million budget.
+It won a Kids' Choice Award for Favorite Animated Movie.
+A further sequel, Hotel Transylvania 3: Summer Vacation, was released in 2018.